 Inshore, Lake, River

-The length of Sockeye salmon varies from 18 to 31 inches and weighs about 4 to 15 pounds.
+The average Sockeye Salmon is 18 to 32 inches and weighs 4 to 15 pounds.

-Juvenile Sockeye feeds on zooplankton, amphipods, and insects.
-In the Ocean, the adult sockeye diet comprises small adult fishes, larvae, and sometimes squids.
+Juvenile Sockeye feed on zooplankton, amphipods, and insects.
+Once they reach the ocean, the adult sockeye diet comprises small adult fishes, larvae, and sometimes squid.